octochangelog/octochangelog-webapp/README.md

 ### Main Features:

-- Search repositories and pick version range
+- Search repositories and pick a version range
-- Sort and group releases changelogs following [Semantic Versioning](https://semver.org/)
+- Sort and group a releases' changelogs following [Semantic Versioning](https://semver.org/)
-- Share changelogs comparison through links
+- Share changelogs comparison with others by giving them a link
 - Normalize changes categories (e.g. put _bug fixes_ and _minor changes_ under the same category)
 - Highlight code blocks syntax and GitHub references
-- Make easy to spot which version introduced specific changes
+- Makes it easy to spot which version introduced specific changes

 ### Motivation
 In January 2020 [GitHub announced a shortcut to compare across two releases](https://github.blog/changelog/2020-01-13-shortcut-to-compare-across-two-releases/).